FHDD/practical-mini-python-program/README.md

 ## a2
 Use Keras and Pytorch to realize CNN neural network and fully conncection network on MINIST dataset.
 A runnable program.

+## a3
+Use the threshold method to process fingerprint images.
+A runnable program.